-- Clear definition of roles and responsibilities is necessary to avoid duplication of efforts and resources which is costly and wasteful; - b.
-Recognition that District municipalities have an inherent responsibility to support local municipalities in its area of jurisdiction;

-- Recognising the importance of a differentiated approach as opposed to a onesize-fits-all approach that fails to appreciate the specific contextual variables of each municipality; - d.
+- a.
+Clear definition of roles and responsibilities is necessary to avoid duplication of efforts and resources which is costly and wasteful; - b.
+Recognition that District municipalities have an inherent responsibility to support local municipalities in its area of jurisdiction; - Recognising the importance of a differentiated approach as opposed to a onesize-fits-all approach that fails to appreciate the specific contextual variables of each municipality; - d.
 Appreciating that the function can be delivered as a shared service as long as roles and responsibilities are clearly defined; - e.
 Approach to division of powers must be underpinned by the principles of a risk-based approach to the provision of fire services; - f.
-The allocation of powers especially for local municipalities must recognise the role played by fire services in building plan approvals, land and township development initiatives amongst others; - g.
+The allocation of powers especially for local municipalities must recognise the role played by fire services in building plan approvals, land and township development initiatives amongst others;

+g.
 Finally, municipalities must act in accordance with constitutional requirement of cooperative government.

-It is also important to note that most local municipalities have fire services bylaws which are utilised to manage various aspects of the fire services including the organisation of the fire services, fire protection and fire fighting, management of dangerous goods, and other related matters.
+It is also important to note that most local municipalities have fire services bylaws that are utilised to manage various aspects of the fire services including the organisation of the fire services, fire protection and fire fighting, management of dangerous goods, and other related matters.
 This is also linked to the role of municipal fire services in amongst others, building plan management processes, township development, etc.

-In view of issues outlined in the preceding paragraph, it is clear that in the medium to long-term, the Department must ensure that applicable legislation are aligned and harmonised to create a unified legislative framework which provides clarity on the division of powers and functions between the various categories of municipalities.
+In view of issues outlined in the preceding paragraph, it is clear that in the medium to long-term, the Department must ensure that applicable legislation are aligned and harmonised to create a unified legislative framework that provides clarity on the division of powers and functions between the various categories of municipalities.
 While a metropolitan municipality has the powers to render all functions outlined in 7.2 above, it is recognised that the MEC may adjust powers between a district and a local municipality in terms of the Municipal Structures Act, 1998.
 Where all powers to render the function resides with a district municipality, such a district municipality must perform fire services functions established by sub-section 7.2 (a) - (aa) for the area as a whole.
 Where an MEC has adjusted the firefighting function to be a function of the local municipality, or recognised a designated fire service, the district municipality must continue to perform the functions listed in sub-section 7.2 (a) - (l) whilst the local municipality or designated fire service, as the case may be, must perform the functions listed in sub-section 7.2 (m) - (aa).
+It is important to note that section 84 (1)(j) can be interpreted to mean that local municipalities retain firefighting functions and that this function has not been wholly allocated to district municipalities meaning that adjustment by the MEC is not necessary.
 As outlined in section 88 of the Municipal Structures Act, 1998, municipalities must cooperate with one another in the provision of services.